 - Areas in which forest health has been impacted by human disturbances, such as areas with invasive plant species and compacted soils from old infrastructure, require greater resources to enhance the forest.
-These sites should be considered before locating site development in mature forest sites. - Consider the tree removal requirements for creating fire breaks when selecting parking areas and laying out parking on a site.
-Avoid and/or minimize tree removal of native trees greater than 24 inches at breast height. - Consider breaking parking areas into smaller pods to minimize impacts to existing trees and design parking around groupings of trees to retain larger, native trees intact.
+These sites should be considered before locating site development in other forest sites. - Consider the tree removal requirements for creating fire breaks when selecting parking areas and laying out parking on a site.
+Avoid and/or minimize tree removal of native trees greater than 24 inches at breast height. - Consider breaking parking areas into smaller pods to minimize impacts to existing trees and habitat and design parking around groupings of trees to retain larger, native trees intact thus minimizing ecological and biological disturbance.

 - Ensure that forest soils can sustain compactions and/or paving related to new parking areas.
 To the extent practicable, limit excavation and importation of engineered fill or structural measures to support parking development. - Consider framing views through trees both into and out of the parking areas. - Where possible, design trail connections from parking area trailheads to interior trails in a meandering manner that naturalistically follows tree groupings and other forest features, celebrating the natural characteristics of the landscape. - Restrict construction within the tree canopy and root structure of trees. - Trees which remain should be protected in a structurally secure and appropriate manner.
-The safety of parking area users with regards to potential future tree and limb fall should be considered. - Balance the need to remove trees for parking facilities with the need to screen parking and resource protection and management goals. - Tree removal and pruning should be handled by skilled arborists under Midpen observation, during the correct season to prevent disease and pests - Utilize existing trees to shade vehicles and visitors where feasible without damaging root systems or creating tree fall safety concerns. - Repurpose downed tree trunks as placed logs for habitat structures and to renaturalize disturbed sites within their native watershed. - Use tree trunks and cut trunk rounds as site furnishings-seating, barriers and bollards, and edging-within their native watershed. - For site furnishings and finishes, use dark natural colors and native textures to the greatest extent possible, including redwood and Douglas fir materials, logs, and duff.
+The safety of parking area users with regards to potential future tree and limb fall should be considered. - Balance the need to remove trees for parking facilities with the need to screen parking and resource protection and management goals. - Tree removal and pruning should be done by skilled arborists under Midpen observation, during the correct season to prevent spreading of disease and pests and to avoid disturbances of nesting birds, etc. - Utilize existing trees to shade vehicles and visitors where feasible without damaging root systems or creating tree fall safety concerns.
+Trees that provide shade in parking areas can improve the visitor experience by keeping these areas cooler during hotter weather. - Repurpose downed tree trunks as placed logs for habitat structures and to renaturalize disturbed sites within their native watershed. - Use tree trunks and cut trunk rounds as site furnishings-seating, barriers and bollards, and edging-within their native watershed. - For site furnishings and finishes, use dark natural colors and native textures to the greatest extent possible, including redwood and Douglas fir materials, logs, and duff.